gift-surg/GIFT-Grab/README.md

 * `--install-option="--xvid"` for Xvid support (requires OpenCV).
 * `--install-option="--hevc"` for HEVC support (requires FFmpeg, pkg-config and kvazaar).
 * `--install-option="--hevc" --install-option="--enable-gpl" --install-option="--x265"` to use x265 instead of kvazaar for HEVC support (requires FFmpeg, pkg-config and x265).
-* `--install-option="--hevc" --install-option="--nvenc"` for hardware-accelerated HEVC support (requires a supported GPU, FFmpeg, pkg-config and NVENC).
+* `--install-option="--hevc" --install-option="--enable-nonfree" --install-option="--nvenc"` for hardware-accelerated HEVC support (requires a supported GPU, FFmpeg, pkg-config and NVENC).
 * `--install-option="--vp9"` for VP9 support (requires FFmpeg, pkg-config and libvpx).

 **To quickly test whether the GIFT-Grab Python API works** run: